service outside North America,

 For creep-free operation on a radio-controlled rig,

-For the smoothest possible Picavet, nothing beats these tiny precision ball-bearing pullies from Germany [left], designed to be used on model racing sailboats.
+For the smoothest possible Picavet, nothing beats these tiny precision ball-bearing pulleys from Australia [left], designed to be used on model racing sailboats.
 Installation is easy with a flat-blade jeweler's screwdriver.
 For extra insurance, a little thread-locking fluid such as medium-grade Loc-Tite on the shackle screw is recommended.

 These simple, strong, lightweight aluminum hangers make attaching the Picavet rig to the kite line a simple matter.
 Hangups lace right into the Picavet lines, and are rustproof, foolproof, quick and easy to attach to the kite line, and quite secure in a wide wind range.
 A pair of Hangups is included in Brooxes Deluxe Kit.